erithmetic/weimar-project/about-the-term-transvestite.md

 ## Transgender - the modern definition

 In the 1990s, _transgender_ was reclaimed by others as an umbrella term for all of the aforementioned identities and behaviors, as well as non-binary identities.
-Some people still use the terms _transsexual_, _transvestite_, and _cross-dresser_ for themselves, but the majority of people today use _transgedner_ as an umbrella term.
+Some people still use the terms _transsexual_, _transvestite_, and _cross-dresser_ for themselves, but the majority of people today use _transgender_ as an umbrella term.

 ## Terminology in this site's translations

 Because Hirschfeld's definition of _transvestite_ most closely matches the modern definition of _transgender_ in the sense of one who's gender identity doesn't match their birth-assigned gender, any time this term is encountered in the original soure it is translated to _transgender_.
-This is to eliminate confusion with modern interpretations of the term _transvestite_, as well as to highlight how well Hirschfeld (if not also many German trans people) understood biological sex and gender identity.
+This is to eliminate confusion with modern interpretations of the term _transvestite_, as well as to highlight how well Hirschfeld (if not also many German trans individuals) understood biological sex and gender identity.

 [^fn1]: Ger. _Die Transvestiten_.
 The original German version can be found at the [Digital Transgender Archive](https://www.digitaltransgenderarchive.net/news/2016-08-die-transvestiten-sexology-and-pivotal-moments-in-trans-history).
 [^fn2]: It's important to note that Hirschfeld's study of other cultures was problematic.
 His research relied on the oppressive imperial German colonial projects in Africa.
 As a eugenicist, he also seemed to tacitly acknowledge the racist ideas of the time that non-white people were inherently inferior.
 See _The Hirschfeld Archives_ by Heike Bauer.
-[^fn3]: Typical British transphobia ;)